Heraldry Symbols & What They Mean

 The origin of the word is from the Spanish ‘gyron’, a triangualr piece of cloth sewed into a garment.
 A shield gyronny is frequent in Scottish arms.

-The hammer is a symbol of force and dominance.
+The hammer is a symbol of force and dominance in heraldry.
 It is an honourable symbol, since iron is a very useful metal and it was therefore more precious to people, in early times, than gold.
 For this reason the hammer may be born crowned.

 The martel was a military hammer used in conflict, and the hammer can be found under this name in ancient rolls.
 It is even still borne by some French families of Martel.